Remich/blogrm/Readme.txt

 ## EDITOR ##

 	* (DONE) protect session froms being hijacked by other projects on the same server
+	* fix is_current_state of formatblock, fontsize, fontname in firefox!!
 	* remove every occurrence of prettyprint
 	* implement styleless editable fields, otherwise user fucks up layout
 		* e.g. h1 of article should not be stylable